utwente/living-textbook/docs/docker.md

 ### Development start-up

-1. Copy the `docker-compose.dev.yml` to `docker-compose.yml`
+1. Make a copy of `docker-compose.dev.yml` called `docker-compose.yml`
 2. Make sure the environment is configured accordingly
-3. Start the containers with `docker-compose up` and wait till it is up and running (you will see `NOTICE: ready to handle connections`)
+3. Start the containers by running the command `docker-compose up` in the project root folder and wait until it is up and running (you will see `NOTICE: ready to handle connections`)
-4. Start a new console to be able to check the logs from the docker run
+4. Start a new console if you want to use other commands on the containers, like checking the logs from the docker run.
+Stopping the command in the original console will shut down the containers.
 5. Setup the frontend assets: choose a method from the [frontend development docs](frontend-development.md)
-6. Open the ltb on `https://localhost:10443/` (and ignore the certificate error).
+6. Visit the ltb on `https://localhost:10443/` in your browser (and ignore the certificate error).

 > Note: Before you can login, you must create a local account and a study area.
 Check [the instructions](#first-account)
 > at the bottom of this document.